Updated 2023

 I must mention a fourth, but I don’t recommend the tasting method as it is not accurate!

-4. Milwaukee Seawater Digital Refractometer
+2. Milwaukee Digital Seawater Refractometer

 While this option may be a bit pricey, it is undoubtedly one of the most accurate choices available.
 All you need to do is calibrate it with a bottle of distilled water, and then simply use a pipette to add water into the tester, providing you with an immediate reading.